psyhedeliq/forkify/README.md

 Forkify

-This is a web application for people passionate abour cooking to search their favorite recipes.
+This is a web application for people passionate about cooking to search their favorite recipes.

 ## Getting Started ##